marcglasberg/async_redux/README.md

 ## Connector

-As usual, in Redux you generally have two widgets, one called the "dumb-widget", which knows nothing about Redux and the store, and another one to "wire" the store with that dumb-widget.
+In Redux, you generally have two widgets, one called the "dumb-widget", which knows nothing about Redux and the store, and another one to "wire" the store with that dumb-widget.

-Vanilla Redux calls these wiring widgets "containers", but we consider this bad since Flutter's most common widget is already called a `Container`.
+While Vanilla Redux traditionally calls these wiring widgets "containers", Flutter's most common widget is already called a `Container`, which can be confusing.
+So I prefer calling them "connectors".

-So we call them "connectors", and they do their magic by using a `StoreConnector` and a `ViewModel`.
+They do their magic by using a `StoreConnector` and a `ViewModel`.

+A view-model is a helper object to a `StoreConnector` widget.
+It holds the part of the Store state the corresponding dumb-widget needs, and may also convert this state part into a more convenient format for the dumb-widget to work with.

-In other words, when your action reducers change the store state, it will trigger all `StoreConnector`s in the screen.
+In more detail: Each time some action reducer changes the store state, all `StoreConnector`s in the screen will use that state to create a new view-model, and then compare it with the previous view-model created with the previous state.
-They will check if their view-models changed, and if so, they will rebuild.
+Only if the view-model changed, the connector rebuilds.

 For example: